What is Depression?

 If not effectively treated, depression is likely to become a chronic disease.
-Just experiencing one episode of depression places an individual at a 50% risk for experiencing another episode, and further increases the chances of having more depression episodes in the future.
+Just experiencing one episode of depression places an individual at a 50% higher risk for experiencing another episode.

 - Feelings of sadness, hopelessness, depressed mood